-But over the past 2.6 million years Earth has undergone extreme changes.
+But over the past 2.6 million years Earth has undergone dramatic but naturally-occurring changes.
 There have been ice ages and phases of relatively warm temperatures.
 At times, Britain has had a climate hot enough for animals like hippos and rhinos to live here and cold enough for giant woolly mammoths.

 What is the evidence for climate change?

 When scientists talk about global climate change, one of the most important trends that they look at is the average temperature of the Earth.
-NASA (The National Aeronautics and Space Administration) conducts scientific research into Earth as well as the solar system and universe.
+In the United States, NASA (The National Aeronautics and Space Administration) conducts scientific research into Earth as well as the solar system and universe.
 It uses many thousands of temperature measurements each day taken across the globe, on land and at sea.
 These measurements from around the world show a clear, long- term, global warming trend.

-Below is a visualization NASA have created to illustrate this.
+Below is a visualisation NASA have created to illustrate this.
 It shows the temperature changes from 1880, when modern record-keeping began, to 2015.
 Orange colours represent temperatures that are warmer than average, and blues represent temperatures cooler than average.